We Love These Iconic Ads! The History Of Hertz Rental Corvette and Chevy Ads

-Hertz was a coast-to-coast rental network that catered to the traveler in the United States.
-They offered advanced reservation and a program called Rail-Drive.
-The new program was perfect for the early travelers.
+Hertz was a coast-to-coast rental network that catered to travelers in the United States.
+They offered advanced reservations and a program called Rail-Drive.
+The new program was perfect for early travelers.
 As a result, when they stepped off the train, their rental vehicle was there.

-Did you know that General Motors once owned Hertz Renal Car?
+Did you know that General Motors once owned Hertz Rental Car?

 According to Wikipedia, Hertz sold a controlling interest to General Motors in 1925.
 In 1943 GM purchased the remaining shares, but Hertz purchased the car rental business back from GM in 1953.

 The company has had many changes since then.
-For more of the history of Hertz visit https://en.wikipedia.org/wiki/The_Hertz_Corporation
+Learn more about the history of Hertz Corporation.

 Today Hertz’s fleet consists of many different manufacturers.
 For this article, we are mainly interested in Hertz’s relationship with the Chevrolet brand in their advertising campaign and will feature some of Hertz Rental Vintage Ads with Chevys and Corvettes.